yakzi/AnyPost/README.md

 ## Introduction
 Web application, which is kind of a simple discussion board.
 Users may create acoount, write posts, rate them, and add comments to them.
+<b>This web app was basically one of my first private projects, while starting journey with ASP.NET - so, don't look at it, seriously.
+Or take a quick look, if You want to see my progress..</b>

 ## Features
 Already done: